Baalbek Stones: Stone of the Pregnant Woman

 The Stone of the Pregnant Woman (حجر الحبلي), also called the First Monolith, still lies in the ancient quarry at a distance of 900 m from the Heliopolis temple complex.
 Although the smallest of the three monoliths, it is also the most famous due to its fine condition, the imposing angle at which it lies, and it never having been fully hidden by the earth.

+The block was never fully excavated, with the bottom still connected to the bedrock beneath it.
+A study in 2015 discovered cracks and a defect visible on the northwestern - and most downhill and thus perhaps last to be excavated - face of the monolith.

-In 1996, a geodetic team of the Austrian city of Linz conducted topographical measurements at the site which aimed at establishing the exact dimensions of the two monoliths and their possible use in the construction of the gigantic Jupiter temple.
+In 1996, a geodetic team of the Austrian city of Linz conducted topographical measurements at the site, which aimed at establishing the exact dimensions of the two monoliths and their possible use in the construction of the gigantic Jupiter temple.
 According to their calculations, the block weighs c.
 1000 t, thus practically confirming older estimations such as that of Jean-Pierre Adam.